Andrew Horatio Reeder- First Governor of Kansas

 Governor Andrew Reeder

 Andrew Horatio Reeder served as the first governor of Kansas Territory from 1854 to 1855.
-A Democrat, who was in full sympathy with the South in supporting the institution of slavery, he was an advocate for the Kansas-Nebraska Act, which gave residents the choice of whether or not to allow slavery.
+A Democrat who was in full sympathy with the South in supporting the institution of slavery, he advocated for the Kansas-Nebraska Act, which gave residents the choice of whether or not to allow slavery.

-Reeder was born in Easton, Pennsylvania on July 12, 1807, to Absolom and Christina Smith Reeder.
-He received an academic education at Lawrenceville, New Jersey before studying law and practicing in his native town.
-He quickly won distinction as a lawyer, in a district noted for its eminent members of the bar.
-At an early age, he became an active participant in political affairs and from the beginning, he was associated with the Democratic Party, although not always in harmony with its leaders.
+Reeder was born in Easton, Pennsylvania, on July 12, 1807, to Absolom and Christina Smith Reeder.
+He received an academic education at Lawrenceville, New Jersey, before studying law and practicing in his native town.
+He quickly won distinction as a lawyer in a district noted for its eminent members of the bar.
+At an early age, he became an active participant in political affairs.
+Initially, he was associated with the Democratic Party, although not always in harmony with its leaders.

-Reeder was never an office seeker and when he was appointed Governor of Kansas Territory by President Franklin Pierce in June 1854, he was not an applicant for the position.
-His appointment was confirmed by the United States Senate on June 30, 1854; he took the oath of office before Justice Daniel of the United States Supreme Court on July 7; and arrived at Leavenworth, Kansas on October 7 where he established a temporary executive office.
+Reeder was never an office seeker, and when he was appointed Governor of Kansas Territory by President Franklin Pierce in June 1854, he was not an applicant for the position.
+The United States Senate confirmed his appointment on June 30, 1854; he took the oath of office before Justice Daniel of the United States Supreme Court on July 7 and arrived at Leavenworth, Kansas, on October 7, where he established a temporary executive office.

 Kansas Territory